MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform.md

 ### Scale unit

 A stamp can also be considered as a scale unit (SU).
 All components and services within a given stamp are configured and tested to serve requests in a given range.
+Here's an example of a scale unit used in the implementation.

 ![Stamp resources in a scale unit](./images/mission-critical-unit.png)

 Each scale unit is deployed into an Azure region and is therefore primarily handling traffic from that given area (although it can take over traffic from other regions when needed).
 This geographic spread will likely result in load patterns and business hours that might vary from region to region and as such, every SU is designed to scale-in/-down when idle.

+You can deploy a new stamp to scale.
+Inside a stamp, individual resources can also be [units of scale](/azure/architecture/framework/mission-critical/mission-critical-application-design#scale-unit-architecture).

 Here are some scaling and availability considerations when choosing Azure services in a unit: